joelchoo/live-parking-info/presentation/presentation.md

 var locationInput = document.getElementById("locationInput")
 ```

-`var` is short for variable
+* `var` is short for variable

-Saving the element into the `locationInput` variable
+* We're saving the element into the `locationInput` variable

-Like saving your word document into Document.docx
+* Analogy - saving your word document into Document.docx

 ---